nopnop2002/esp-idf-sc16is750/README.md

 ESP32 has up to 3 hardware UARTs.
 This allows you to add two more hardware UARTs.

+__Note for SoftwareUART__
+From ESP-IDF V5.1, a function called Dedicated GPIO has been added.
+A sample of SoftwareUART using this function is published in the official sample.
+Dedicated GPIO is available on the ESP32S and ESP32C series.

 ## SC16IS750 Breakout
 SC16IS750 has a single channel UART and eight GPIOs.
 14.7456MHz crystal is used for SC16IS750.